alvagante/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 ---
 layout: blog
-title: Puppet Tip 107 - Request for Tiny Data
+title: Puppet Tip 107 - Request for Application Information in Tiny Data
 ---

-Before talking about Tiny data with have to mention
+We at example42 want to extend the number of applications we are able to manage with [Tiny Puppet](https://github.com/example42/puppet-tp){:target="_blank"}.

+Tiny Puppet fetches application settings from Tiny Data.

 ### Tiny Puppet (tp)

-If you know something about example42, you should know that we developed [Tiny Puppet](https://github.com/example42/puppet-tp){:target="_blank"} (tp), a Puppet module which allows to manage potentially **any application** on any **Operating System**.
+If you know about example42, you might know that we developed [Tiny Puppet](https://github.com/example42/puppet-tp){:target="_blank"} (tp), a Puppet module which allows to manage potentially **any application** on any **Operating System**.

-What exactly, currently Tiny Puppet can manage?
+What exactly can Tiny Puppet currently manage?

 **Any application** that can be installed via a Puppet **package** resource.